Adult Use

 There are several ways to smoke concentrates like rosin, and the best method depends on your preference.
 You can:

-If you don’t want to smoke rosin, infuse it into oils or butter to create potent edibles.
+If you don’t want to smoke rosin, infuse it into cooking oil or butter to create potent edibles.
 Alternatively, you can create topical creams.

 Still have questions about rosin?
 We’ve gathered some of the ones we most hear at our dispensaries to help you understand this flavorful concentrate.